romach/devops-tutorial/docs/vagrant/install.md

 sidebar_label: Install
 ---

+In this tutorial we will discuss how to install Vagrant, create `Vagrantfile` and manage Vagrant boxes.

 ## Install VirtualBox and Vagrant:

 Because Vagrant uses VirtualBox to manage virtual machines, we need to install them locally.